energietransitie/twomes-backoffice-configuration/README.md

 #### Additional steps

 After the container is fully started, you can use [Portainer](#portainer) to find the Jupyter Lab token in the logs.
 Search for `token` if don't see it immediately.
-To access the Jupyter Lab container, browse to this URL: `http://<COMPOSE_PROJECT_NAME>.energietransitiewindesheim.nl/lab?token=<jupyter_token>`.
+To access the Jupyter Lab container, browse to this URL: `http://<subdomain>.energietransitiewindesheim.nl/lab?token=<jupyter_token>`.
+Make sure the name corresponds to an existing subdomain (at Windesheim, we use `jupyter`, `notebook` and `analysis` as subdomains for 3 JupyterLab instances).

 > If this does not work immediately, wait a minute and try again (Traefik may not have processed the let's Encrypt certificate yet).